Curriculum Vitae

 Richter Summer Fellowship, Davenport College of Yale University, 2013

-Host, New Books in History, New Books Network Podcast, 2023-Present.
+Host, New Books in History, New Books Network Podcast, 2023.

 PhD Plus Fellow, Jefferson School African American Heritage Center, Charlottesville, Virginia, 2020-2022.